 Nicole’s systematic approach to these multiple roles has allowed the school to improve its financial position and consistently deliver outstanding results for its students.

 Dimple Bhardwaj, Hillsmeade Primary School

 Dimple Bhardwaj approaches her role as Year 5 teacher at Hillsmeade Primary School by caring for her students and being genuinely interested in their progress.

 Dimple is a data-driven professional, combining evidence and prodigious research with her natural enthusiasm for teaching.
-She engages in regular professional learning to ensure that she is utilising up-to-date and current educational research to provide the best learning opportunities for her students.
+She engages in regular professional learning to ensure that she is utilising current educational research to provide the best learning opportunities for her students.

 Dimple is engaged in the Department of Education and Training’s Primary Mathematics and Science Specialist (PMSS) initiative, which trains primary school teachers to be mathematics and science specialists.
 Dimple enjoys sharing what she learns in this and other learning activities with her colleagues.